mutability/dump978/README.md

 Experimental demodulator/decoder for 978MHz UAT signals.

+## A note about future development

+I'm in Europe which doesn't use UAT, so there won't be much spontaneous development going on now that the demodulator is at a basic "it works" stage.

+I'm happy to look at signal or message captures and help with further development, but it really needs to be driven by whoever is actually using the code to receive UAT!

 ## Demodulator

 dump978 is the demodulator.
 It expects 8-bit I/Q samples on stdin at